WorseluckJohn/ColorLogic/README.md

 # ColorHacker
  Code breaking video game, reminiscent of the board game Mastermind.

- Rules: Try to find the four colors in the correct pattern to win.
+ Rules: Try to find the four computer generated colors in the correct pattern to win.